CSPS-EFPC-DAAN/Design/index.md

 Every Thursday, you will have:
 - 9:00am - 12:00pm: Lab hours or designated learning events.
 - 1:00 - 4:00pm: In-class training in the Northwest Territories room.
 This will all take place at 111 Sussex Drive.
+In addition to your classes on Thursdays, you will be invited to an additional learning opportunity at least once a month.
+Please review this evergreen master schedule for more information.

+## Practicum

+Practicum will take place from Monday, May 6 to Friday, May 24.
+More details to come.

 ## Your Responsibilities